KioHQ/kiomq/README.md

 - [x] Queue with job creation, waiting and pausing
 - [x] Jobs (serialisable straight from redis)
-- [x] worker implementation with support for only async tasks
+- [x] Worker implementation with support for only async tasks
+- [x] Queue Events(listenes on either queues or workers)

 ### Testing